Diesel generator cranks but won’t start

 Air filters not blocked with dirt or debris?
 If they are clean then it’s NOT the air filters.

 Do you have fuel in the tank?
-If YES, and the generator still won’t start up while cranking?
+If YES, and the Diesel Generator cranks but won’t start?

 Then the most likely issue is lack of fuel to the engine.